Onkar Singh Lakhawat: Political career

-Positions Held
+Positions held

 Monuments and panoramas

 Onkar Singh Lakhawat, in his long career, is known for spearheading the construction of monuments and panoramas dedicated to local heroes & folk deities of Rajasthan.
 Till now, he has presided over the building of more than 75 such panoramas and monuments.

 Pritviraj Chauhan Memorial Park, Ajmer 1996

-After his appointment as Ajmer UIT Chairman, Onkar Singh took the decision to build a monument or paronama dedicated to Prithviraj Chauhan.
+After his appointment as Ajmer UIT Chairman, Onkar Singh took the decision to build a monument dedicated to Prithviraj Chauhan.

 Onkar Singh Lakhawat, Chairman of the Urban Improvement Trust (Ajmer), established a memorial park in Ajmer to commemorate Prithiviraj Chauhan.
 The opening ceremony, attended by prominent political figures including the then national president of BJP, L K Advani, was held on 1996-01-25.
 The park is located at a prominent location on a tall hill leading to Taragarh fort, providing a panoramic view of the city.
 It covers an area of approximately 3 acres.
 The centerpiece is a bronze statue of Prithviraj seated on a horse, which is approximately life-sized but elevated on an 11.6 foot-high stone plinth.